Saracen Casino Resort: History

 The first section of the casino, the 15000 sqft Saracen Casino Annex and Q-Store, opened in September 2019, and contains 300 slot machines.

 A second section, the 200000 sqft Saracen Casino Resort, opened across the street in 2020, and is built on a former soybean field.
 Saracen Casino Resort cost $350 million to build, employed over 1,000 construction workers, and was the largest construction project in 2020 in Arkansas.
 Saracen Casino Resort has 2,100 slot machines, 30 gaming tables, a poker room, a sportsbook, and eight restaurants, of which four are located in a food court called "The Post".
 The casino will employ over 1,100 full-time staff, and artwork at the casino is designed "to pay homage to the Native American and African American cultures".

-A 300-room hotel, expected to be completed in 2021, will include restaurants, lounges, a spa, conference center, and a museum and cultural center.
+Saracen's 2019 license application included a 300-room hotel with restaurants, lounges, spa, conference center, museum, and cultural center.
+At the time the application was approved, the hotel was expected to have been completed in 2021, and delays led construction to begin in 2023, with completion expected in 2025.
+The 13-story project will be larger than initially planned, with over 300 rooms, one half to be suites.